Mole cricket: In human culture

-Folklore
+Folklore and literature

 In Zambia, Gryllotalpa africana is held to bring good fortune to anyone who sees it.

+In Uganda, they are believed to announce the death of a family member or a loved one.
+In ancient days, if it was found in the house, the elders advised the people to kill the bugs whilst crying so that it dies with the sorrow it had brought to the family.

 In Latin America, Scapteriscus and Neocurtilla mole crickets are said to predict rain when they dig into the ground.

-In Japan in the past, they seem to have been associated with the worms/corpses/bugs that announce a person's sins to heaven in the Koshin/Koushin belief.
+In Japan, in the past, they seem to have been associated with the worms/corpses/bugs that announce a person's sins to heaven in the Koshin or Koushin belief.

+In ancient a Chinese poetry by Zhuang Zhou the poet's own death is depicted in chapter 32 and features mole crickets:

 As food

 Gryllotalpa mole crickets have sometimes been used as food in West Java and Vietnam.
 In Thailand, mole crickets (กระชอน) are valued as food in Isan.
 They are usually eaten fried along with sticky rice.

 In the Philippines, they are served as a delicacy called camaro in the province of Pampanga and are a tourist attraction.
 They are also served in parts of Northern Luzon.
+"Ararawan" or "susuhong" in Ilocano language is a delicacy or exotic food than june beetle or salagubang.
+It is found in Vintar, Ilocos Norte and is sold at P900 per kilo.